Birbhum district: Colonial era

 The area which is now Birbhum district was badly impacted by the Great Bengal famine of 1770.
 Many villages were wiped out entirely, and even in large towns, over three quarters of households perished.

 The administrative unit called Birbhum was first formed in 1787 under the British East India Company, as "District Beerbhoom".
 The area had previously been administered as a part of Murshidabad district.
 The original district was much larger than its modern incarnation.

 In the late 18th century, Birbhum and surrounding areas were affected by more famines followed by a peasants' insurrection.
 Although the insurrection primarily targeted zamindars and the government, trading and manufacturing centres were also looted.
 In June 1789, the manufacturing town of Ilambazar was sacked, although it recovered and became a magnet for manufacturing and trade.

 Until 1793, Birbhum included "Bishenpore" or Bishnupur, which is now part of the Bankura district.
 Until the 1857 Sepoy Mutiny, the Santhal Parganas was part of Birbhum; the district thus sprawled up to Deoghar in the west.
 The immediate reason then for separating the western tribal majority areas was the Santhal rebellion of 1855–56.
+In 1872, Birbhum district comprises 1344 sqmi area with 695,921 inhabitants.